Own-Data-Privateer/hoardy-web/tool/README.md

 ```

 Most other sub-commands also accept the same filtering options.
-So, for instance, you can pretty-print or export such files instead:
+So, for instance, you can pretty-print or generate a static mirror from such files instead:

 ```bash
 hoardy-web pprint --method GET --method DOM --status-re .200C --response-mime text/html \